mesalock-linux/mesalink/README.md

 ## Dodged bullets

-This section lists a few vulnerabilities that affected other TLS libraries in 2017 but would not be possible in MesaLink.
+This section lists a few vulnerabilities that affected other TLS libraries in 2017 but will not be possible in MesaLink.

 * [CVE-2017-3730](https://www.cvedetails.com/cve/CVE-2017-3730/) In OpenSSL
   1.1.0 before 1.1.0d, if a malicious server supplies bad parameters for a DHE